Walmart de México y Centroamérica

-Walmart de México y Centroamérica, also known as Walmex, is the Mexican and Central American Walmart division.
-Walmart de México y Centroamérica is the Walmart's largest division outside the U.S. as of October 31, 2022, consists of 2,804 stores around the country, including 300 Walmart Supercenter stores and 167 Sam's Club stores.
+Walmart de México y Centroamérica, is the Mexican and Central American Walmart division.
+Walmart de México y Centroamérica is Walmart's largest division outside the U.S. as of October 31, 2022, consisting of 4,079 stores around the region, including 3,154 in Mexico and 925 in Central America.
+In Central America, it operates in Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
 It has been traded in the Mexican Stock Exchange since 1977 (as Cifra).
 Walmart de México y Centroamérica is the biggest retailer in Latin America.

-As of October 31, 2022, Walmart operated 2,804 retail outlets in Mexico, under the Walmart Supercenter, Sam's Club, Bodega Aurrerá, Mi Bodega Aurrera, Walmart Express, and Bodega Aurrerá Express banners.
-In March 2023, the company announced the investment of 1.82 billion pesos in Nuevo Leon to open 22 units throughout the year.
+As of October 31, 2022, Walmart operates its retail outlets in Mexico and under the Walmart Supercenter, Sam's Club, Bodega Aurrerá, Mi Bodega Aurrera, Walmart Express, and Bodega Aurrerá Express banners.
+In Central America, it operates under the Despensa Familiar, Palí, Maxi Palí, Maxi Despensa, MasXMenos, Walmart Supercenter, Paiz, La Despensa Don Juan, and La Unión brands.
 As of 2012, the company was Mexico's largest private sector employer with 209,000 employees.
 Approximately one-fifth of Walmart stores in the world are in Mexico.
 It competes with Soriana, La Comer, Chedraui, H-E-B, Casa Ley, S-Mart and Calimax.

-Walmex's restaurant division, Vips, was acquired by the Mexican restaurant company, Alsea, in September 2013 for around $626 million.
-Walmex also operated Suburbia, a chain of department stores which was acquired by Liverpool in 2016.
+Walmart's restaurant division, Vips, was acquired by the Mexican restaurant company, Alsea, in September 2013 for around $626 million.
+Walmart also operated Suburbia, a chain of department stores which was acquired by Liverpool in 2016.

 History

-The company was founded in 1952 as Cifra by Jerónimo Arango.
+The company was founded in 1986 as Cifra by Jerónimo Arango.
 In 1991, Cifra and Wal-Mart Stores, Inc. signed a joint venture agreement.
 This agreement allowed cooperation between the two companies and the opening of Walmart stores and Sam's Clubs in Mexico.
 In 1997, Walmart increased its stake by acquiring 51% of Cifra.
 Cifra was renamed Wal-Mart de Mexico, S.A. de C.V.
 Walmart again increased its stake in Wal-Mart de Mexico to 60% in April 2000.
 After completing the acquisition of Walmart's operations in Central America in January 2010, Walmart Mexico changed its name to Walmart de Mexico y Centroamérica.

-In 1999, following the implementation of NAFTA, Walmex initiated Mexico's first duty-free importation of fresh Canadian beef from Biological Farm Management Systems, an export company based in Alberta.
+In 1999, following the implementation of NAFTA, Walmart initiated Mexico's first duty-free importation of fresh Canadian beef from Biological Farm Management Systems, an export company based in Alberta.